 Cohn gained much of his education in the basics of film production on Hollywood’s “Poverty Row,” a stretch of Gower Street just south of Sunset Boulevard.
 Geographically, this was where many struggling film producers would travel to shoot short one- and two-reel films.
 The area gained its nickname due to the rapid turnover in production buildings and the consistently low quality of the films that were shot there; to many, it was understood to be the industry’s “valley of death.”
 During the early 1920s, Cohn struggled on Poverty Row as he sought to elevate the status of C.B.C.
 In 1923, Cohn was a booster of a name change to the young studio, eventually persuading Joe Brandt and his brother Jack to adopt the new name of “Columbia.”
 For Cohn, this had as much to do with image as it did cachet.
 Indeed, “a studio called Columbia, the personification of America as a woman whose most famous representation is the Statue of Liberty,” Cohn reasoned, “would be unique” and rival “Paramount’s mountain and Universal’s globe.”
 C.B.C. needed an image with commanding presence, and so it adopted the Columbia logo and title screen that would remain virtually unchanged for decades.
 Cohn’s experiences in Poverty Row filmmaking taught him the virtues of thrift, economics, and profit in film production.
 Moreover, it allowed him to make important contacts with actors, actresses, writers, and directors who, like him, were working hard to fight their way out of the periphery and into the mainstream of Hollywood.
 Cohn was skillful in the construction of his Hollywood network: he emphasized his German and Jewish roots to reach out to fellow Hollywood Jews, but would also downplay those parts of his past to attract others.
 In time, these contacts, like Frank Capra, would be called upon to work for Columbia in relationships of mutual benefit.

 From nearly the beginning, Cohn envisioned his role as the studio head to be supreme in the triumvirate that was early Columbia.
 He considered the decisions he made on location in Los Angeles to be the most important for the studio; Jack and Brandt often only heard about them after the fact.
 Cohn also began to develop a reputation in Hollywood that Brandt found unfortunate.
-Vulgar and sometimes ruthless in his dealings with contractors, stars, and directors, Brandt worried that the image of the company would suffer from Cohn’s unsavory behavior.
+Brandt worried that the image of the company would suffer from Cohn’s unsavory behavior, which was often vulgar and sometimes ruthless in his dealings with contractors, stars, and directors.
 While it is still shrouded in mystery, it appears that in the late 1920s, a plot began to brew amongst Jack Cohn and Brandt that sought to remove Harry Cohn from the company.
 Brandt was certainly no fan of Harry, but it seems unlikely that he was the principal leader of the attempted coup.
 He was already contemplating leaving the film industry due to failing health, and it seems far more likely that Cohn’s brother, Jack, was behind the plan, which would prove to be the first and last attempt to depose Harry Cohn from Columbia.

 In 1931, Jack Cohn began to organize a substantial bank loan from the Bank of Italy (the future Bank of America).
 His contact at the bank was A.H.
 Giannini, brother of the bank’s founder, A.P.
 Giannini, who was based in Los Angeles.
 Reading between the lines, Giannini believed that Jack or Brandt was attempting to raise enough capital to buy Harry out of the company.
 And, while Giannini knew all three men, he had become closer with Harry, who visited him frequently in Los Angeles and had convinced him that he was the most instrumental to the fate and success of the young Columbia.
 Giannini tipped off Harry, who moved quickly.
 Rather than confront Jack, Cohn worked to beat him at his own game.
 He applied that same year for a personal Bank of Italy loan with Giannini and raised additional funds from outside sources (including his bookies) to raise the $500,000 ($6.1 million in 2010 USD) needed to buy out Brandt.
 The action occurred swiftly: growing tired of the developing conflict between the Cohn brothers, Brandt sold to Harry and, by 1932, the Los Angeles Times announced that “discord” amongst the three men had resulted in a new “realignment of Columbia Pictures, by which Mr. Harry Cohn” had become “president.”
 Harry Cohn never went on record about the attempted coup of his brother, but he was never challenged again.
 Jack Cohn would remain integral in Columbia’s future, but always in a secondary role.
 The relationship between Jack and Harry would remain strained until Jack’s death in 1956.
 From 1931 onwards, Columbia Pictures would be associated with Harry Cohn and few others; he had achieved the supreme authority that he needed to be a genuine mogul.